cherriecyl/100-days-of-code/r1-log.md

 ## R1D12 - Wed 27 May 2020
 Continued working on animated farewell card, learning about manipulating css animations with jquery, javascript

+## R1D13 - Thu 28 May 2020
+Continued working on animated farewell card

+## R1D14 - Fri 29 May 2020
+Finished working on animated farewell card!
+Live website: https://loveuaron.design

+## R1D15 - Mon 30 May 2020
+Skipped the weekend because I spent quite a bit of time coding the farewell card last week and needed a bit of a break, especially with world events.
+Started back on the FreeCodeCamp Javascript ES6 lessons.